 - Cabin air filter.

-Inspect each of these areas for signs of damage, and moistness on the inside as a sign of water ingress at these points.
-If you find anything that looks perished or damaged, it’s the likely culprit, and you can then move on to a repair it.
+Inspect each of these areas for signs of damage, and moistness on the inside.
+If you find anything that looks perished or damaged, it’s the likely culprit, and you can then move on to a repair.

 When Parked on a Slope?